A record of how a private system became a public one.

 Publishing RADIX didn't conclude anything.
 It clarified where I was standing.

 Once that position was clear, two other orientations revealed themselves.
-As territories that had already been lived.
+Territories that had already been lived.

 One looks backward.
 Origin.
 Inheritance.
 The forces that shaped us before we ever chose anything.